 FAQs

-If I (the giver) purchased goods to be given away as gifts, can I claim the GST incurred on the purchase?
+1. If I purchased goods to be given away as gifts, can I claim the GST incurred on the purchase?

-The input GST can be claimed if you can satisfy all the conditions for input tax claim.
-However, you will need to account for output tax based on the OMV of the gifts, if the cost of the gift is more than $200 (excluding GST).
+The input GST can be claimed if you can satisfy all the conditions for claiming input tax.
+However, you will need to account for output tax based on the Open Market Value of the gifts, if the cost of the gift is more than $200 (excluding GST).

-No, you are not required to account for output tax on cash vouchers that are given for free.
+No, you are not required to account for output tax on cash vouchers that are given for free as the gift of the voucher is considered a supply of a right and therefore a supply of services.
+Deeming of output tax is not required for the provision of free services.

-If my customer buys a good of a certain value, he will get another one for free.
-Is the free good considered a gift or part of the sales?
-Do I have to account for GST on the free good given?
+5. If my customer buys a product of a certain value, he will get another one for free.
+Should I consider the free product as a gift or part of the sales?
+Do I have to account for GST on the free product?

-The free good is treated as being sold as a package.
+The free product is treated as being sold as a package.
 You will need to account for GST on the price paid by the consumers.